elclanrs/jq-idealforms-old/README.md

 When you finish editing the user config don't forget to compile `less/jquery.idealforms.less` into `css`.

 ####`@font-size`
 The overall font size.
-Usually adjusting the font-size should be enough in most cases.
+Usually adjusting this option should be enough in most cases.

 ####`@small-font-size`
-By default some inputs render with a smaller font.
+Ideal Forms uses a smaller font-size for `button`, `select`, `radio` and `checkbox`.
 Change to `100%` to use the default font-size.

 ####`@input-width`
-The width of all inputs.
 Adjust this option if the form doesn't quite fit your container.
 It's recommended to use this format `@font-size * number`.
-All inputs will have the same width but you can change the width of a particular input by targeting its id.
+All inputs will have the width set here but you can change the width of any particular input by targeting its id.
 This won't affect the responsive layout.
 ```css
 #comments { width: 200px; }
 ```